lloydshark/aws-clojurescript-lambda/README.md

 target/lambda.zip
 ```

-Manually upload to AWS.
+Now create a Role for the lambda to run as.

-Set the handler function to be...
+Once you have done that, you can create the lambda with the following.

 ```
-app/index.main
+./create-lambda.sh <lambda-name> arn:aws:iam::<aws account id>:role/<lambda role name>
 ```

 ## Build and Package for AWS lambda.

-A simple build script (./build.sh) is provided to generate your deployable lambda zip.
+A simple build script ```./build.sh``` is provided to generate your deployable lambda zip.

 The built zip contains 3 things.